-There is a building permit in city records evidencing construction of this house in 1941; the Sanborn map of 1935 shows a different house on this site, and the 1962 Sanborn map shows the current house.
-This house, however, appears to reflect 1930s construction in its masing and style, leading to some confusion with a water utility permit dating from 1932.
-The confusion would not affect the determination of historical significance for this house, as it was home to only two families during much of the historic period, one of whom lived in the earlier house on this site.
-The 1941 building permit reflects construction by Louis Bonugli, who operated a neighborhood grocery store just a block from this site, and who invested in neighborhood real estate.
-This house was built as a rental unit.
+There is a building permit in city records evidencing construction of these houses in 1941; the Sanborn map of 1935 shows different houses on this site, and the 1962 Sanborn map shows the current houses.
+The 1941 building permits reflect construction by Louis Bonugli, who operated a neighborhood grocery store just a block from this site, and who invested in neighborhood real estate.
+Bonugli and his family lived at 80 San Marcos intermittently in the late 1940s and early 1950s, but in other years, the family is listed at their grocery store 78 San Marcos, likely to earn additional income from renting the house at 80 San Marcos.

+The house at 82 San Marcos was built as a rental unit.
+The house at 82 San Marcos was home to only two families during much of the historic period, one of whom lived in an earlier house on this site.
 The first residents of the house were Willie L. and Allie Smith, who lived here until around 1943, and had lived in the earlier house on this site since the early 1930s.
 Willie Smith was an auto mechanic.
 Raymond and Angie Miller moved into the house around 1943 and rented the house until around 1950.
 Raymond Miller was taxi driver who later opened his own filling station while living in this house.
 Angie Miller worked at Woolworth's a downtown discount department store.